apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 When user changes the storage policy on a file/directory, user can call `HdfsAdmin` API `satisfyStoragePolicy()` to move the blocks as per the new policy set.
 The SPS daemon thread runs along with namenode and periodically scans for the storage mismatches between new policy set and the physical blocks placed.
 This will only track the files/directories for which user invoked satisfyStoragePolicy.
 If SPS identifies some blocks to be moved for a file, then it will schedule block movement tasks to datanodes.
 A Coordinator DataNode(C-DN) will track all block movements associated to a file and notify to namenode about movement success/failure.
 If there are any failures in movement, the SPS will re-attempt by sending new block movement task.

-SPS can be activated and deactivated dynamically without restarting the Namenode.
+SPS can be enabled and disabled dynamically without restarting the Namenode.

 Detailed design documentation can be found at [Storage Policy Satisfier(SPS) (HDFS-10285)](https://issues.apache.org/jira/browse/HDFS-10285)